openstack-infra/zuul/doc/source/user/config.rst

       This attribute indicates that the job should only run on changes where the specified files are modified.
 This is a regular expression or list of regular expressions.
-Default: none.

    .. attr:: irrelevant-files